Controlling Docker Container

 You can open a details page for each container.
 To do so, click on the service name in the list:

-Click on a name in the service list to open its details page.
-The details page shows you the title of the service and some quick actions:
+The details page of a service shows you the title of the service and some quick actions:

 Icon